 |Letter Grade||Grade Point Value||Percent Grade||Definition|

 Honors-level performance with superior quality and extraordinary distinction.

 Solid accomplishment, indicating a substantial mastery of course materials and a good command of skills required by the course.

 Students have achieved the level of competency neededfor advancing to a subsequent course that has this course as prerequisite.

 Minimal passing, but not adequate to take a subsequent course that has this course as prerequisite.

 Inadequate to receive credits.

-The letter grades A, B, C, D, and F (and I) must be used in every course unless specified otherwise in the official catalog course description.
-(In some courses, the specified grades are A, P, F, or NC.
-The grade NC is not used in most courses).
-Other symbols, assigned by the Office of Admissions & Records, are administrative and do not evaluate academic work: “W” – Official Withdrawal; “UW” – Unofficial Withdrawal (Note: For GPA calculation, “UW” is treated as an “F” grade); “CW” – Credit Withheld.
+The letter grades A+ through F (and I) must be used in every course unless specified otherwise in the official catalog course description.
+The grade NC is not used in most courses.
+Other symbols, assigned by the Office of Admissions & Records, are administrative and do not evaluate work: "W" - Official Withdrawal; "UW" - Unofficial Withdrawal (Note: For GPA calculation, "UW" is treated as an "F" grade); "CW" - Credit Withheld.